gangadhar107/Exploratory-Data-Analysis-EDA-of-Sales-Dataset/README.md

 ## Requirements

-- Python 3.x
+- Python 3.x: The programming language used for the analysis.
-- Jupyter Notebook
+- Jupyter Notebook: The interactive environment for running Python code and displaying results.
-- pandas
+- pandas: A library for data manipulation and analysis in Python.
-- numpy
+- numpy: A library for numerical computations in Python, often used alongside pandas.
-- matplotlib
+- matplotlib: A library for creating static visualizations such as line plots, bar charts, histograms, etc.
-- seaborn
+- seaborn: A statistical data visualization library built on top of matplotlib, providing more aesthetically pleasing and informative visualizations.
-- plotly
+- plotly: A library for creating interactive visualizations and dashboards.

 ## Usage